radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/07-audit-logging.md

     Figure 1: Features.properties settings

 7. Restart the Control Panel.

-    >[!warning] If RadiantOne is deployed in a cluster, restart FID on all nodes.
+8. Restart the RadiantOne service.

-8. Restart other RadiantOne processes.
+>[!warning] If RadiantOne is deployed in a cluster, restart the services on all nodes.

 To disable the ability to turn off audit logging: